Skip to content

 How to configure VS Code for a uv project

-This guide assumes you have a Python project managed with uv.
+These steps assume a Python project managed with uv.
 If you haven’t created a project yet, see the project creation tutorial.

 Install these extensions from the VS Code marketplace: